Shivamgithubaccount/finance-application/README.md

-# Personal Finance Management Application
+# Finance Management Application

-A web application to manage personal finances, providing features for user registration/login, a dashboard for financial and functionality to add, edit, and delete transactions.
+The Finance Management application is created to manage personal finances by having a dashboard ,adding, editing, and deleting transactions features.
 This application is built using React, GraphQL, Node.js, and MongoDB.

+## Tech Stack

+- **Frontend**: React, styled component, Apollo Client
+- **Backend**: Node.js, Apollo Server, GraphQL
+- **Database**: MongoDB

+-
 ## Features

 - **User Authentication**: Register and log in to access personal finance data.